smasherprog/EqTool/README.md

 <li>DPS window</li>
 <li>Auto detect level and class!</li>
 <li>Timers (Only Minutes are supported)</li>
-<li>Map which uses the 3d assets from the eq directory.
-This will be very helpful in places like Kedge keep or any dungeon that has overlapping areas.
-Of course You will be able to zoom, pan around as you would expect in a 3d viewer.(Not implemented yet)</li>
-<li>Remember the last settings for window location and size.</li>
 </ul>
 <h5>Timers (Only Minutes are supported) -- All below commands work --</h5>
 <ul>